SimonTC/GdSharpHelpers/Readme.md

 # GdSharpHelpers

-A small library with helper methods used for making my life easier when using C# with Godot.
+A small library with helper methods used for making my life easier when using Godot with C#.

 ## Helpers